fashion21/fashion21.github.io/_products/skin/setting-spray.md

       hex: "ffffff"

 ---
 A translucent cloud-like mist that sets makeup into place and keeps face radiant all day long.
 Suitable for all skin types, the Setting Spray hydrates, soothes, and prolongs makeup leaving a dewy and oil-free effect.
 Enjoy luminous and long-lasting beauty look without the fear of fading.
+Fashion 21 Makeup Setting Spray is paraben-free.